 Start with a FREE evaluation of your drug charges.

-If you are convicted of a drug crime, the consequences will be steep, even if your drug violation constituted a misdemeanor.
-The penalties for drug offenses can vary depending a variety of factors such as:
+If you are convicted of a drug crime, the consequences will be steep, even if your drug violation constitutes a misdemeanor.
+The penalties for drug offenses can vary depending on a variety of factors, such as:

 - The type of drug